BiancaDavey/SudokuDepthFirstSearch/README.md

 # Sudoku Depth First Search

-This program implements a Depth First Search to solve a sudoku puzzle.
+This program implements a Depth First Search algorithm to solve a sudoku puzzle.

 ## Features